panchnayak/portworx-poc/px-rancher/README.md

-# Deploying Rancher on a Custom AWS VPC and then Deploy EKS using Rancher finally Deploy Portworx SDS Overlay on AWS EKS
+# Deploying rancher on a custom AWS VPC and then deploy EKS using Rancher finally deploy Portworx SDS overlay on AWS EKS

-Portworx Installation on K8s Cluster provisioned by Rancher Singlenode Cluster

 Rancher is a K8s Management and Orchestration Platform.